worldbank/dime-github-trainings/README.md

 ## EduAnalytics Training Specifications:
 1. Clone the repo to the right Github path
-2. Create a new branch (label it a purpose)
+2. Create a new branch (name it with the purpose)
+3. Everyone creates a branch from this new branch
-3. 2 people try to edit the same file (one in the same line, another in a different section).
+4. 2 people try to edit the same file (one in the same line, another in a different section).
 The others add a new file.
+One person adds a catalog file.
-4. Commit changes, check the syntax
+5. Commit changes, check the syntax of the commit
-5. Merge branches, see what happens
+6. Merge branches, see what happens
-6. Create a new branch to add a catalog file
+7. Resolve Merge Conflicts
-7. merge back to develop
+8. merge back to the new branch, then develop
-8. Misc: Placeholder files, .git ignore, "hosted in repo"
+9. Misc: Placeholder files, .git ignore, "hosted in repo"